 KwaZulu-Natal has a well-established history of rich cultural landscapes and a wide range of its finest destination roots.
 Its appeal ranges from safaris, beaches, good cuisine and diaspora tourism.
 Comrades visitors are urged to take advantage on what’s on offer.

 Makwakwa said the Comrades should also act as an incentive to get fit and live healthy.

 “It is an exciting event and a fun outdoor experience for the whole family including spectators.
 The atmosphere is unbeatable.”

-“We wish all the runners the best of luck for the 46th Down-Run in Comrades history and encourage them to stay on longer and enjoy our hospitality with and family.
+“We wish all the runners the best of luck and encourage them to stay on longer and enjoy our hospitality with and family.
 Enjoy our hospitality and all we have to offer,” Makwakwa said.

 Over the years, the Comrades Marathon has attracted celebrities and media personalities and this year will again see, Kabelo Mabalane leading South African influencer and performer and radio commentator Redi Thlabi as well as South African mountaineer Sibusiso Vilane take on the Ultimate Human Race.